Full Moon (Brandy album): Release and promotion

-Full Moon was originally set to be released on November 20, 2001, but eventually delayed for March 5, 2002.
+Full Moon was originally scheduled for release in the North America on November 20, 2001, but was ultimately delayed until March 5, 2002.
+In various international markets, the album was issued on slightly different dates and through multiple formats.
+In Japan, it was released on February 20, 2002 via Warner Music, followed by Germany and the United Kingdom on February 25, 2002, and France on February 26, 2002, via Warner Music.
+The North American edition of the album included "Die Without You," a duet with Brandy's younger brother Ray-J and a cover of the 1992 song "I'd Die Without You" by American R&B duo P.M.
+Dawn, as the 17th track on Full Moon.
+On most international editions, the song was omitted and replaced by the bonus track "Another Day in Paradise," a cover of the 1989 Phil Collins song that Brandy and Ray-J had previously recorded for the Collins tribute album Urban Renewal (2001), which had become a top ten hit across Europe following its March 2001 single release.
+In Australia and Japan, the tracklist was further expanded with a second bonus track, the beat-driven, hand-clapping song "I Wanna Fall in Love."

 The album's promotional tour started in the United Kingdom with live performances of "What About Us?" on CD:UK on February 21 and on Top of the Pops the following day.
 The promotion continued in Germany with an interview which aired on VIVA Plus in March.
 Afterwards, the album's release party was held on March 4 in New York City and was attended by celebrities such as Jay-Z, Ananda Lewis, Al Sharpton, Zab Judah, Kid Capri and Bill Duke.
 Norwood promoted the album in the United States by performing on BET's 106 & Park on March 4, Total Request Live and The Early Show on March 5, Late Night with Conan O'Brien on March 8, Live with Regis and Kelly on March 12, The Oprah Winfrey Show on March 18, and The Tonight Show with Jay Leno on March 28.
 On April 19, Norwood performed the album's title track on Dick Clark's American Bandstand's 50th Anniversary Celebration, which aired on American Broadcasting Company (ABC) on May 3.
 Furthermore, she appeared on the covers of Vibe and Honeys April 2002 issues.
-However, the promotion was halted as Norwood gave birth to her and Big Bert's daughter Sy'rai Iman Smith on June 16, 2002.
-The end of her pregnancy and the birth were documented via the four-episode reality television series Brandy: Special Delivery, which aired on MTV from June 18, the series also chronicled events related to the promotion of Full Moon, including the release of its third and final single "He Is".
+Promotion for Full Moon slowed considerably shortly before Brandy gave birth to her and Big Bert's daughter, Sy'Rai Smith.
+The end of her pregnancy and the birth were documented via the four-episode reality television series Brandy: Special Delivery, which aired on MTV from June 18, the series also chronicled events related to the promotion of Full Moon, including the release of its third single "He Is".